 -The thing we learned is to give yourself time to enjoy these breathtaking places.
 Our next big trip we’re going to narrow the focus and leave it open ended.
 We’re in the preliminary stages of putting together a three-weeker along the coast of Maine and up into Prince Edward Island in Canada this summer.
 Round trip it would be about a two-thousand miles.
 It's not as open ended as we would like, but Donna is still under the yoke of her corporate overlords for another year.
 Not perfect, but better.

 Another thing we learned, and I sort of mentioned this earlier too, was to shorten your driving day and enjoy your overnight camping spots.
 After we had gone to bed at Shadow Mountain in the Tetons I heard several vehicles still making their way up the mountain.
-Three kids and a dog from Montana split between a minivan and a short school bus build pulled in across from me at a spot on Forest Road 525 outside of Sedona just as I was packing up for the night.
+Three twenty somethings and a dog from Montana split between a minivan and a short school bus build pulled in across from me at a spot on Forest Road 525 outside of Sedona just as I was packing up for the night.
 In the morning they were up and ready to leave before I had a second cup of coffee.
 They would have left if the minivan hadn’t run out of gas—which extended their stay another ninety minutes.
 They were nice kids but I didn’t get the point of driving five miles down a bumpy dirt road only to sleep.
 If you weren't going to stay and take in the incredible vistas or go for a walk why not just go to a Walmart or Cracker Barrel?

 We learned the hard way that cell reception out west is pretty terrible.
 We rarely lost the signal from the Google or Garmin mapping satellites, but the reception to our phones to listen to music, a podcast or Sirius radio was pretty bad.
 I was aware of this prior to leaving and had upgraded to a phone with a lot of memory, but failed to download big parts of my music library or favorite podcasts before we left Buffalo.
 As a result we were without entertainment at some campsites and while driving.
 Not the worst thing, but totally avoidable.

 In a very basic way I learned that road life was quite agreeable with me.
 I won’t speak for Donna because her time on the road was cut short, but I think she would concur.
-Except for some minor pitfalls, I would consider this maiden voyage a complete success.
+Except for some minor pitfalls, I would consider this maiden voyage a huge success.
 Though I expect that we would always visit friends, family and Caroline in L.A. going forward I see us sticking more to the backroads and the BLM sites.
 I might even continue to write about what we see as we travel the country in this unique and awesome way.

 That’s basically it.
 In summation—to get the most out of this van life experience you have to be willing to be dirty, alter your bathroom habits and the big one—just slow down.
 This is a big adjustment since for most of our lives we’ve had an adversarial relationship with time—now time is your friend.
 Treat your friend right.